Harry Sunderland Trophy

-The Harry Sunderland Trophy is awarded annually to the man of the match in the Super League Grand Final.
+The Harry Sunderland Trophy was awarded annually to the man of the match in the Super League Grand Final and its predecessors, the RFL First Division Final and the Premiership Final, between 1965 and 2023.
 Named after Harry Sunderland, who was an Australian rugby league football administrator in both Australia and the United Kingdom, the Trophy was first awarded in the Rugby Football League Championship Final of the 1964–65 season following Sunderland's death.

 After the 1972–73 season the play-off system was dropped as the League went to two divisions.
 The Trophy's use was continued in the Rugby League Premiership and Super League Premiership finals until Super League III, when a play-off system was re-introduced to determine the Champions through the Grand Final.

 The trophy's winner is determined by the Rugby League Writers' Association and presented on the field immediately following the conclusion of the match.
 In 2011, Rob Burrow of Leeds Rhinos became the first player to achieve the unanimous votes of all 37 judges when winning the award.

+In February 2024 the Rugby Football League announced that the trophy will be replaced by the Rob Burrow Award.
+In announcing the new award, RFL vice-president Trevor Hunt said "I am certain that rugby league players and supporters will agree that the name of Rob Burrow is a fitting one to recognise, ...
+We believe that now is the right time to make a change that brings the award recognition into the new era, and Rob Burrow is the right man."